PRO100KBAC/rvc-tts-audio-webui-api/README.md

 **№4 Open the install.sh file**

-When during installation you will need to select Nvidia GPU cu118 & cu121, AMD ROCM or CPU(so slow)
+When during installation you will need to select Nvidia GPU, AMD ROCM or CPU(so slow)

 >after installation is complete, it starts webui automatically